Early access for author-led translation workflows

 Approved glossary, voice, canon, and translation lessons can be reused for later books in the same series or shared universe.

-Current beta shape
+Current beta languages

 What testers need to know before they touch the app.